High-dimensional maximum-entropy phase space tomography using normalizing flows: Maximum entropy tomography

 are the simulated projections and $0 < \omega \le 1$ is a learning rate \cite{Mottershead_1996}.
 The updates are performed in order ($k = 1, 2, 3, \dots$), and each updated $h_k$ is immediately used to simulate the next projection.
 One epoch is completed when all functions are updated.
 The iterations in Eq.~\eqref{eq:ment_gauss_seidel} converge \cite{Minerbo_1979, Dusaussoy_1991}.

-MENT is a powerful tomographic algorithm.
-Its unique advantage is that it maximizes entropy by design: fitting the data generates an exact solution to the constrained optimization problem.
-MENT is also efficient (it stores the exact number of parameters needed to define the maximum-entropy distribution and typically converges in a few epochs) and essentially hyperparameter-free.
-Additionally, although not yet reported in the literature, MENT does not assume the phase space transformations are linear.
+MENT maximizes entropy by design: fitting the data generates an exact solution to the constrained optimization problem.
+MENT is also efficient: it stores the exact number of parameters needed to define the maximum-entropy distribution and typically converges in a few epochs.
+Finally, MENT is essentially free of hyperparameters.

-We showed above that MENT extends to $n$:$m$ tomography.
-In practice, the value of $n$ is limited by the integrals required to compute the distribution's projections.
+The MENT formulation above is valid for $n$:$m$ tomography, but the integrals in Eq.~\eqref{eq:ment_sim_projections} limit the value of $n$ in practice.
 Ongoing work aims to demonstrate efficient implementations when $n = 4$ \cite{Wong_2022, Tran_2023_ipac}.
-Extension to $n = 6$ may be possible, but it has not been demonstrated, and the runtime may be slow if there are many high-resolution measurements.
-Additionally, even if the algorithm converged, generating particles would require sampling from an expensive-to-evaluate 6D distribution function.
+Extension to $n = 6$ may be possible, but it has yet to be demonstrated, and the runtime would likely be quite long if there were many high-resolution measurements.
+Even if the algorithm converged, sampling particles from the posterior (Eq.~\eqref{eq:ment_solution}) would be a nontrivial extra step.